Know Where Your Crypto Is Stored

 Swapping tokens within the same blockchain like ETH to USDC on Ethereum is simple.
 But if you're moving between different blockchains (e.g. Ethereum to BNB Chain, or Dogecoin to BTC), you'll need to use a cross-chain swap.

-For broader swaps like Dogecoin to ETH, or BTC to AVAX platforms like SideShift.ai offer a powerful and fast alternative.
-SideShift is focused specifically on coin-to-coin swaps, especially useful for those outside of EVM chains.
+For broader swaps like Dogecoin to ETH, or BTC to AVAX, platforms like SideShift.ai offer a powerful and fast alternative.
+SideShift is focused on coin-to-coin swaps, especially useful for those outside of EVM chains.
 It doesn't require KYC and is ideal for converting assets between ecosystems quickly.

 Both platforms are non-custodial, meaning you never give up control of your private keys.
 But with any cross-chain swap, proceed carefully.
 Triple-check addresses, chains, and token names before confirming and always test with a small amount first.

 Mistakes in cross-chain swaps can result in permanent loss.
-So move slow, and don't trust unknown popups or shady aggregators.
+Move slow, and don't trust unknown popups or shady aggregators.

 Do You Want the Swap to Be Private or Public?